camunda/camunda-docs-manual/content/introduction/extensions.md

 ---

-Camunda Platform is developed by Camunda as an open source project in collaboration with the community.
-This is the basis for the Camunda Platform product provided by Camunda as a commercial offering.
+Camunda 7 is developed by Camunda as an open source project in collaboration with the community.
+This is the basis for the Camunda 7 product provided by Camunda as a commercial offering.

-The commercial [Camunda Platform 7 product](https://camunda.com/platform-7/) contains additional (non-open source) features and is provided to Camunda Platform customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download/).
+The commercial [Camunda 7 product](https://camunda.com/platform-7/) contains additional (non-open source) features and is provided to Camunda 7 customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download/).

 # Community Extensions

-Camunda supports the community in its effort to build additional community extensions under the Camunda Platform umbrella.
-Such community extensions are maintained by the community and are not part of the commercial Camunda Platform product.
+Camunda supports the community in its effort to build additional community extensions under the Camunda 7 umbrella.
+Such community extensions are maintained by the community and are not part of the commercial Camunda 7 product.

 {{< note title="Camunda Support" class="warning" >}}
   Camunda does not support community extensions as part of its commercial services to enterprise subscription customers.